cgiserban/Maya_ML_Texture_Stylizer/README.md

-# Maya_ML_Texture_Stylizer
+# Maya Machine Learning Texture Stylizer

+Description
+---

-A texture stylizer tool which uses machine learning and Maya for the pre-vizualization of stylized scenes.
+This is a texture stylizer tool which uses machine learning and Maya for stylizing scenes in minutes.
+It it developed to mainly be used for pre-vizualization and texturing.

+---